cortneycogar/FilmVerse-2.0/Readme.md

 	* Applied to a div tag.
 Contains a form for adding a new film.

 * new-director
-*   * Applied to a div tag.
+    * Applied to a div tag.
 Contains a form for adding a new director.

+* update-film
+    * Applied to a div tag.
+Contains a form for updating a film.

 # Class attribute values